Society of Christ: History

 After the war ended, only the destroyed house in Ostrów Tumski in Poznań and the house in Puszczykowo were recovered.
 Since then, the Main House in Poznań has become the center of the Society and its headquarters.
 The priests of the Society of Christ were the first to undertake pastoral work in Western Pomerania.
 On May 6, 1945, Fr.
 Florian Berlik SChr, celebrated the first Holy Mass in post-war Szczecin.
 Gradually, priests of the Society began serving throughout West Pomerania, from Pyrzyce to Kamień Pomorski and Trzebiatów.
 To this day, despite the transfer of many parishes to the Archdiocese of Szczecin, the Society serves in 18 parishes in the Archdiocese of Szczecin, in addition to serving at parishes within the archdioceses of Gdańsk and Wrocław, and in the diocese of Koszalin.

 Leaving Poland for pastoral work was very difficult following the war.
 Communist authorities made obtaining a passport very difficult.
 Despite this, priests of the Society continued to prepare and train candidates for the priesthood, anticipating that, one day, it would be possible to travel abroad.
 In fact, in order to ensure the Society had priests ready to serve when the time came, as early as 1945, the Society opened a dormitory for junior high school students.
 This later became the minor seminary which operated until 1962.
 The Society's major seminary began operating in 1948.
 Initially, it offered philosophical studies in Ziębice.
 Two years later, the seminary moved to Poznań and began offering theological studies.

-On October 22, 1948, the founder of the Society of Christ, Venerable August Cardinal Hlond, Primate of Poland, passed away.
+On October 22, 1948, the founder of the Society of Christ, Venerable August Cardinal Hlond, Primate of Poland, died.

 On April 22, 1950, the Holy See issued Decretum Laudis recognizing the presence of the Society of Christ in the Universal Church.

 Due to changes brought about after the Polish October, 1956 was a watershed moment in the realizing of the mission of the Society.
 After the "thaw" of 1957, when it was easier to obtain passports, the Society undertook a foreign mission on a larger scale.

 In 1964, the Society obtained the full approval of the Holy See.
 The years following saw the rapid development of the Society's ministry, with the establishment of numerous institutions.
 Religious priests and brothers traveled to new countries, and to other continents, taking up pastoral work there.
 In 1976, the Congregation already had 124 religious houses and pastoral centers.